Biofuels: How "Green" and Sustainable Are They?

 Biofuels were developed to meet a variety of objectives, such as promoting agricultural resources, increasing national and ensuring steady revenues for farmers.
 They first appeared in the 1970s in Brazil and the United States – both of which continue to be big producers and consumers – before migrating to Europe in the 1990s.

-With growing concern over climate change toward the end of the 20th century, biofuels began to emerge as a less carbon-intensive alternative to petroleum-based fuels.
+With growing concern over toward the end of the 20th century, biofuels began to emerge as a less carbon-intensive alternative to petroleum-based fuels.
 In 2003, the European Union (E.U.) began encouraging Member States to set binding targets for the use of biofuels alongside their non-renewable counterparts.
 Then in 2009, it went one step further by requesting that by 2020 Member States source 10% of all energy used in the transportation sector from renewable sources (primarily biofuels but also "green" and ).

 However, experts and environmental groups soon began to question several aspects of the biofuel production process1, such as: